Financial Poise™ Announces “Evidence Rule Refresher," Ep. #2 of the "N

 This Financial Poise webinar series is one of several “Newbie Litigator School” series designed specifically for attorneys starting civil litigation or as a refresher on litigation fundamentals.
 This series is a purposeful introduction to different components and phases of litigation.
 From civil procedure and evidence to dispositive motions, through trial, and on to appeal and post-judgment collection work — this series covers it all.

 The evidence is gathered, and the case is ready to present — now the evidence must get admitted.
-Panelists discuss the basics of
+Expert panelists discuss the basics of

 - laying a foundation,